IanLeCorbeau/rcs-tools/README.md

 ### Set up for automatic sig verification

-Save a user's (or your own) `.sec` key somewhere appropriate, then in `.rcs.conf`:
+Save a user's (or your own) `.pub` key somewhere appropriate, then in `.rcs.conf`:

     VERIFY_SIG = true